xorbit/wesp32-demos/idf_eth_iperf/README.md

 I recommend running `screen /dev/ttyUSB0 115200` (adjust the device as needed) to interact with the iperf command line on the wESP32 instead of `make monitor`, which seems to mess with the RTS and/or DTR lines used for auto programming and causes issues.

-It is recommended to run the iperf tests in combination with another host connected to Ethernet on the same network so as not to introduce bandwidth limitationscaused by the other side.
+It is recommended to run the iperf tests in combination with another host connected to Ethernet on the same network so as not to introduce bandwidth limitations caused by the other side.

 ## Iperf Example

 This example implements the protocol used by the common performance measurement tool [iPerf](https://iperf.fr/).
-Performance can be measured between two ESP32s running this example, or between a single ESP32 and a computer running the iPerf tool
+Performance can be measured between two ESP32s running this example, or between a single ESP32 and a computer running the iPerf tool (recommended).

 Demo steps to test station TCP Tx performance:

-1. Build the iperf example with sdkconfig.defaults, which contains performance test specific configurations
+1. Run iperf as server on other computer:

-2. Run the demo as station mode and join the target AP sta ssid password
+   `iperf -s -i 3`

-3. Run iperf as server on AP side iperf -s -i 3
+2. Run iperf as client on ESP32:

-4. Run iperf as client on ESP32 side iperf -c 192.168.10.42 -i 3 -t 60
+   `iperf -c 192.168.10.42 -i 3 -t 60`

 The console output, which is printed by station TCP RX throughput test, looks like: